 Similarly, don’t turn down help with setting up before the party or cleaning up afterward.
 Often a few guests will show up early or stay late to help.
 When guests ask if there is anything they can do to help, it’s easy to brush them off with, “No, I think I’ve got everything covered.”
 Let your friends and family lighten your load by assigning tasks when they offer their help.

 In all the hustle and bustle of planning, don’t forget to enjoy the party!
-Hosting a summer party can actually benefit you.
+Hosting a summer party can actually benefit you and reduce the impact of chronic pain.
 Connecting with close friends and family can boost your mood and improve your health, so making time for them is important.
 If you plan ahead, accept help, and keep things simple, you can host a summer BBQ that’s fun for you and everyone else.